-autoCrat is another add-on for Google Sheets that is changing the face of education.
-At first glance, it might not seem like that interesting of a tool, but it’s many applications make this a super valuable add-on! autoCrat is another neat invention of CloudLab, one of the leading innovators in the add-ons for Education developer space. autoCrat is an add-on that allows you to merge information from your spreadsheets into other formats, like documents or PDFs.
+AutoCrat is another add-on for Google Sheets that is changing the face of education.
+At first glance, it might not seem like that interesting of a tool, but its many applications make this a super valuable add-on!
+AutoCrat is another neat invention of CloudLab, one of the leading innovators in the add-ons for Education developer space.
+AutoCrat is an add-on that allows you to merge information from your spreadsheets into other formats, like documents or PDFs.
 It has a simple user interface that makes formatting, storing, and sharing information a breeze.

-Who is Using Autocrat?
+Who is using Autocrat?

-It sounds simple, but many people are taking this tool and using it to enhance their workflows so they can free up time for more important tasks!
+It sounds simple, but many people are taking this tool and using it to enhance their workflows so they can free up time for more important tasks.

 Alternatively, you can get the add-on by following these steps:

-1. Open a spreadsheet
+- Open a spreadsheet.

-3. Click the Get add-ons button
+- Click the Get add-ons button.

-5. Type “autoCrat” in the search box.
+- Type ‘Autocrat’ in the search box.

-You are ready to start using autoCrat!
+You are ready to start using AutoCrat!

-First, click add-ons → autoCrat → Open
+First, click Add-ons → AutoCrat → Open

 Click New Job, then you will be prompted to give your first merge job a name!

 In this step, you will need to choose a template for your merge.
-Today we will choose to have autoCrat create an example template for us.
+Today we will choose to have AutoCrat create an example template for us.
 When you create your own templates, you can save them to and select them from your drive.

-In the past, autoCrat only worked with Google Docs, but now it also integrates with Google Slides.
+In the past, AutoCrat only worked with Google Docs, but now it also integrates with Google Slides.
 This is really exciting for users who want to create custom presentations from within spreadsheets.

-In this step, you need to “map” the source data from the spreadsheet to its correct place in the template.
+In this step, you need to map the source data from the spreadsheet to its correct place in the template.
 You can choose from standard text, hyperlinks, or images.

 Next, give a file name for the output document that the add-on will create.